mratsim/blocksmith/rewinder.md

 Additional sanity prechecks on attestations and blocks SHALL be done to further reduce the computational cost.

 The rewinder service can be multithreaded with a `RewinderSupervisor` managing a pool of `RewinderWorker`.
-The supervisor distributes a task with:
+The supervisor distributes a task by rewriting its address with a free or a random worker address.
-- `prepareTargetBlockSlot(worker: var RewinderWorker, blck: Block, slot: Slot)` to initialize the `RewinderWorker` to a certain block+slot
-- `state_transition(worker: var RewinderWorker, signedBlock: BeaconBlock, flags: UpdateFlags): bool` to apply an ETH2 state_transition as specified in phase0.

 In particular, there is no more need of a rollback procedure to handle partial state updates.